mvs-develop/dev.bitshares.works/docs/development/installation/build_windows.rst

 * **OpenSSL**

- BitShares Core depends on OpenSSL version 1.0.1 or 1.0.2, and you must build this from source.
+ DNA Core depends on OpenSSL version 1.0.1 or 1.0.2, and you must build this from source.
 This article uses 1.0.1u as an example.
 Cannot use OpenSSL 1.1.0.

  *References*::